UBC-MDS/DSCI_522_SF_crime/README.md

 ## Usage:

-1. Clone this repo.
+1. Clone this repository

-2. Run the following commands:
+2. From the root of the project, run the following commands:

 ```bash
 python src/01_clean_data.py 1000 data/san_francisco_clean.csv